cdjq/DFRobot_RP2040_SCI/README.md

 * [Credits](#credits)

 ## Summary
 This is an Arduino library for the DFRobot SCI Acquisition module.
-It aims to provide users with a series of interface functions to set and read module parameters, or read sensor data.
-It has the following functions:<br>
+It aims to provide users with a series of interface functions to set and read module parameters or read sensor data.
+Its functions are as follows:<br>
 * 1. Read/set the I2C address of SCI Acquisition Module within the range of 0x01~0x7F;
 * 2. Read/set the time information of year, month, day, hour, minute and second of SCI Acquisition Module;
 * 3. Enable/disable sensor data record of CSV file;